Why I Became a Media Trainer after Years as a Publicist

 6. a plan for hair and make-up (men, you might need to have sheer powder on hand to reduce shine)

-If you want additional tips on media training and preparing for an interview, read some of the other blog posts by Los Angeles Media Trainer Lisa Elia:
+For additional tips on media training and preparing for an interview, read some of our other blog posts:

 Body Language in Interviews and Meetings – Nonverbal Communication: